Here's why regular visits to the dentist are important—especially if you have diabetes

 "Many people just don't brush long enough.
 Most of us brush less than a minute," says Cynthia Sherwood, DDS, FAGD, a spokesperson for the Academy of General Dentistry (AGD).
-It's time to "brush up" on your dental hygiene and learn about some surprising habits that can both hurt and help your teeth.

 When you brush, and for how long you brush, matters.
 "To effectively reach all areas and scrub off cavity-causing bacteria, it is recommended to brush [after breakfast and before bed] for at least two minutes," Dr. Sherwood says.

 If your gums are bleeding, the most likely culprit is plaque caused by inadequate brushing and flossing.
 "If plaque sits on teeth and under the edges of the gums for more than 24 hours, it forms toxins that cause inflammation and bleeding.
 So the soreness and inflammation just gets worse and worse," Dr. Sherwood says.
 "I see a lot of patients who tell me that if their gums bleed, they try not to brush them because they are afraid that it will make it worse and it will hurt," she says.
 Instead, make sure you're brushing thoroughly and for at least two minutes—and if it doesn't get better after a week, head to your dentist for professional help.